asielh1n1/zunkernel/README.md

 ##Features

 ###Global framework variables.
 * zun.express (Give access to express module after run application.
-To use look the module express's docs)
+To use look the module express's docs http://expressjs.com/es/api.html)
 * zun.basedir (Absolute path to the project root)
+* zun.swig //Access to the swig template engine( See docs http://node-swig.github.io/swig-templates/docs/)
 * zun.config (Object to storage the global configuration variables's of the framework)
+* zun.encrypt (Encrypt a text string with the aes-256 algorithm)
+* zun.encrypt (Decrypt a text string with the aes-256 algorithm)

 ###When you create a bundle, automatically be create global configuration variables's of the application and you can call it from any part of it:
 * zun.bundle_name.config (Give you access to the configuration file of your bundle, you can call it as an object)